-Dr. Mona Nemer is the Chief Science Advisor to Canada’s Prime Minister, Minister of Science and Cabinet.
+Dr. Mona Nemer is the Chief Science Advisor to Canada’s Prime Minister, Minister of Innovation, Science and Industry, and Cabinet.
 Her mandate is to provide advice on issues related to science and government policies that support it.
 This includes advising on ways to ensure that science is considered in policy decisions and that government science is fully available to the public.

 Before becoming the Chief Science Advisor, Dr. Nemer was Professor and Vice-President of Research at the University of Ottawa and Director of the school’s Molecular Genetics and Cardiac Regeneration Laboratory.
 She holds a PhD in Chemistry from McGill University and did post-doctoral training in molecular biology at the Institut de Recherche Clinique de Montréal and Columbia University.

 Dr. Nemer is a leader in the area of molecular cardiology; she has discovered several genes essential for normal heart development and function.
 Her work has contributed to the development of diagnostic tests for heart failure and the genetics of cardiac birth defects.
 She has published more than 200 highly cited scientific articles and trained over 100 students from around the world.

 Dr. Nemer is a member of the Order of Canada, a fellow of the Academy of Sciences of the Royal Society of Canada, a knight of the Ordre national du Québec and a knight of the French Republic’s Ordre national du Mérite.
 She is also a fellow of the American Association for the Advancement of Science, and a member of the American Academy of Arts and Sciences.
 She has also been awarded honorary doctorates from France, Finland and Lebanon.

 In 2018, Dr. Nemer was awarded the Arthur Wynne Gold Medal by the Canadian Society for Molecular Biosciences.